andynines/easy-rsa/readme.txt

 ---
 -PublicKeyException and PrivateKeyException: for if their respective calculations happen to fail.

 -is_prime(number): returns true or false for whether the given number is prime.

 -relatively_prime(a, b): returns true or false for whether the given numbers are relatively prime, having no common factors other than 1.

 -sieve(limit): yields primes up to but not including the given number.
-Must be iterated through to make use of; my_primes = [prime for prime in sieve(100)] -random_integer(a, b): returns a cryptographically secure random integer in the interval [a, b] inclusively.
+Must be iterated through to make use of; my_primes = [prime for prime in sieve(100)]

+-random_integer(a, b): returns a cryptographically secure random integer in the interval [a, b] inclusively.

 -random_prime(a, b, exclusions = [x, y, ...]): returns a cryptographically secure random prime in the interval [a, b] inclusively.
+Will not return a value included in the optional exclusions argument.

--formula(a, b, c): returns the value of a^b mod c.
+-formula(a, b, c): returns a list of the values of a[x]^b mod c for every element of a.
 This is the format of RSA's encryption and decryption formulas m^e mod n and c^d mod n respectively.

 -totient(a, b): returns the value of (a - 1) * (b - 1) according to Euler's
 totient function.

 -generate_public(phi): generates a public key in the interval [3, phi), raising a PublicKeyException if it fails.

 -generate_private(e, phi): generates a private key given the values of the public key and ϕn using brute force.
 If the calculation reaches MAXIMUM_COEFFICIENT before succeeding, a PrivateKeyException is raised.

 -Cipher(message): Creates an RSA cryptosystem for a given plaintext.

 Use